jbg469/Gift-Card-Processing-App/Report/Artifacts/Appsec-Lab2.md

 We get key errors when we change the records and signature fields but the most interesting error comes when you cange the "insert cryptographic signature here" field to single quotes .
 We get an operational error that is unlike other messages we received.
 We should now try to examine the database contents.
 <img width="897" alt="Screen Shot 2022-03-20 at 7 54 07 PM" src="https://user-images.githubusercontent.com/72175659/159191907-95ff4e46-ae0e-4010-aafb-7c405300376e.png">

-Examining the RAW post html we can see some interesting SQL statements
+Examining the RAW post html we can see some interesting SQL statements not seen on other error messages meaning the website was not using " ' " as a character but as an SQL operator, not good.
 ```
  <li onclick="toggle('pre140642164615040', 'post140642164615040')"><pre>        # KG: data seems dangerous.</pre></li>